-At the Wild Goose Festival, we are intentionally keeping ticket prices as low as possible, asking people who attend to share resources — traveling, eating, and camping together in groups wherever possible.
+At Wild Goose Festival, we intentionally keep ticket prices as low as possible, asking people who attend to share resources — traveling, eating, and camping together in groups wherever possible.
 But we don’t want money to be the reason for you not to attend.
 Please feel free to contact us if you think you will be unable to attend for financial reasons.
 We will let you know about options to make the festival accessible to you, no matter what you can afford.

 Support the Festival

 In order to make scholarships available — and have the best festival experience possible — we need people willing to become part of the ongoing support of the festival.
 We encourage you to consider becoming a member of the Wild Goose Wings to ensure the future of the festival!